EasyX-Community/Energi-Masternode-Setup-Guide/README.md

 # Energi GEN3 Masternode Setup Guide<br />

----
-__WARNING:__ NEVER download files except from the [Energi Wiki](https://docs.energi.software/) unless at your own risk!<br />
-__WARNING:__ NEVER let anyone install your Masternode for you!
-This guide will help you :)<br />
-__WARNING:__ NEVER let anyone access your Masternode with ANY remote access tools (ssh, ftp, TeamViewer, etc.)<br /><br />
-__WARNING:__ I will NEVER direct message you unless you message me first.
-You can find `MooCat ( pool.easyx.cc ) #4182 UID: 409032031713099788` this Discord server: [https://discord.gg/pUUJKYB](https://discord.gg/pUUJKYB) <br /><br />
-__WARNING:__ Only send your assets to the [Energi Nexus](https://nexus.energi.network/).
-Make sure the URL is correct and the SSL certificate is valid.
-If you are using this guide, you are responsible for your assets and where you send them.
-As a courtousey we will remind you of this again.

----
 #### This is a simple guide to show you step by step how to setup your GEN3 Energi / NRG Masternode.

 __Throughout this guide__ you will find referral links, all that I ask is that you use them to support my work.
 I also ask that should you modify these instructions that you keep the referral links there - unless your new instructions use another service not already referred.
 I also ask that you leave these warnings and notices here.